pkuppens/my_chat_gpt/README.md

 ### Usage

 Once configured, the GitHub Action will automatically run whenever a new issue is created.
 It will analyze the issue description and comment with links to potential duplicate issues.

+## Linting Configuration

+This project uses `black` and `flake8` for linting.
+The linting configuration is documented in the `LINTING.md` file.

+### Pre-commit Hook

+A pre-commit hook has been added to prevent deteriorating the lint score.
+The pre-commit script is located at `.github/scripts/pre_commit_lint.sh`.
+To bypass the lint check, use the `--no-verify` option when committing.

+### Standalone Lint Run

+To run the linting tools manually, use the following commands:

+    black .
+    flake8

+### Recommended Plugin Extensions

+For a better development experience, it is recommended to use the following plugin extensions:

+- **Python**: Provides rich support for the Python language, including features such as IntelliSense, linting, debugging, and more.
+- **Pylance**: A performant, feature-rich language server for Python in Visual Studio Code.
+- **Black**: A code formatter for Python.
+- **Flake8**: A linting tool for Python.